inertiacreeping/Unifi-Timelapse/README.md

 ### Usage

 1. Run the script.
-2. Select one or more discovered cameras, by clicking the checkboxes next to their IP addresses.
+2. Select one or more discovered cameras by clicking the checkboxes next to their IP addresses.
 3. Change the desired capture rate and output video frames per second (FPS) - an estimate for how long your video will be will be displayed below.
-4. Either click on "start capturing" to begin an immediate capture session, or "start schedule".
+4. Either click on "**Start capturing**" to begin an immediate capture session, or "**Start schedule** for the capture session to begin and end at a specific time".
-5. To convert previously stored snapshots, simply select the relevant folder and the script will handle the rest.
+5. To convert previously stored snapshots, click on the "**Convert Existing Images**" button, select the relevant folder of captures, and the script will handle the rest.

 ## License
 [![Creative Commons License](https://i.creativecommons.org/l/by-nc-sa/4.0/88x31.png)](http://creativecommons.org/licenses/by-nc-sa/4.0/)